Subaru recalls cars with Takata air bag inflators in U.S.

-* Says "several" upgrader units shutdown or minimized after fire at site in Canada's Alberta

-DETROIT, July 8 Subaru of America is recalling 8,557 older model cars in the United States equipped with potentially defective air bag inflators made by Japan's Takata Corp, the automaker and U.S. safety regulators said on Tuesday.
+DETROIT Subaru of America is recalling 8,557 older model cars in the United States equipped with potentially defective air bag inflators made by Japan's Takata Corp (7312.T), the automaker and U.S. safety regulators said on Tuesday.

 Subaru joins seven automakers that last month recalled vehicles in some high-humidity regions at the request of the U.S. National Highway Traffic Safety Administration (NHTSA).